 How to Use These AP Biology Notes

 The notes in this article can be used to study for AP Biology tests throughout the year that deal with smaller portions of the curriculum, or they can be referenced in your studying for the final AP exam.
 In both cases, you'll want to supplement these notes with information from an AP Biology textbook or review book.

 You should also incorporate practice questions, quizzes, and tests into your studying to solidify your knowledge of the material.
-You can find these resources in my AP Biology study guide, a review book, your textbook, and the materials provided by your teacher.
+You can find these resources in our AP Biology study guide, a review book, your textbook, and the materials provided by your teacher.
 In-class tests, quizzes, and labs are also useful study aids.

 Don't just read through the notes once and expect to do well!
 Since AP Biology requires a significant amount of analysis and critical thinking beyond memorization, you need to practice answering questions that test skills beyond the basic knowledge you'll get from these notes.

 If you're using these notes to study for a particular portion of the AP Biology course, you can find the appropriate topic area in the list below.
-I've organized the topics according to the four "Big Ideas" of the course so that you can find the unit you're looking for more easily.
+We've organized the topics according to the the eight major units of the course so that you can find what you're looking for more easily.

 If you're using these notes to study for the final exam, assess your strengths and weaknesses first so that you can prioritize the right content areas.
 Take a diagnostic test to determine how high you're currently scoring and which types of questions give you the most trouble.